Vice-Chancellor and Executive information

 Role of the Office of the Vice-Chancellor

-The role of the Office of the Vice-Chancellor is to provide high–quality services to the Vice-Chancellor and, through the Vice-Chancellor, to Council, the Senior Management Team (SMT), Heads of Schools (HOS) and Directors of Central Service Units (CSUs).
+The role of the Office of the Vice-Chancellor is to provide high–quality services to the Vice-Chancellor and, through the Vice-Chancellor, to Council, the Senior Leadership Team (SLT), Heads of Schools (HOS) and Directors of Central Service Units (CSUs).

 These services include strategic and academic leadership, planning, policy development and compliance, risk management including the internal audit function, legislative awareness and compliance, the provision of management information and reporting and executive support.